Sustainability

 • you have planned your journey to the venue via public transport or you have arranged car-sharing.

-What to bring to the event
+What to bring to the event:

-• pen/pencil
+• pen/pencil and paper

-• carrier bag (avoid plastic)
+• reusable/tote bag

-• water bottle
+• refillable water bottle/coffee cup

 • reusable food container

-At the event
+At the event ensure:

 • separate your waste into the bins provided